LinuxProgramador/KeySafe/README.md

-SecureVault: tool that allows me to generate and store secure passwords.
+SecureVault: Tool that allows me to generate and store secure passwords.

-Note: to read and save secure keys, first generate the unique key with python3 sv.py -u, remember to save that key very well, because without it you will not be able to access your saved passwords
+Note: To read and save secure keys, first generate the unique key with python3 sv.py -u, remember to save that key very well, because without it you will not be able to access your saved passwords